haotianw177/site25/src/content/blog/tweeds/index.md

 coverImage: './blog-placeholder-3.jpg'
 ---

 At Tweeds, we are building AI publishing software using MERN stack.
-I led a team of 5 for consulting on product and marketing research, MVP design and development and Front End software development.
-I also consulted on design, product and market research
+I led a team of 5 for consulting on product and marketing research, MVP design and development, and Front End software development.